Hitler's SS: Portrait in Evil: Becker

 Becker is a Waffen-SS officer who first appears in the film during the spring of 1933.
 The character is portrayed as a fanatical Nazi who obeys orders without questions.
 He becomes an early friend to Helmut Hoffmann, but it is made clear during the film that Becker's friendship with Helmut is a means to an end, and Becker usually meets with Helmut to ask for favors or to gain an advantage for himself.

 When first introduced, Becker is a platoon officer of the Leibstandarte Adolf Hitler.
 He is apparently an "old Nazi" and holds both the Honour Chevron for the Old Guard and the Golden Party Badge, indicating early Nazi Party membership prior to 1933.

-In 1934, Becker leads a team of SS troopers during the Night of the Long Knives and is responsible for supervising the execution of several SA generals- he also unwittingly orders the arrest of Helmut Hoffman's brother Karl when the latter is present at the Bad Wiessee resort when the SA is attacked by the SS.
+In 1934, Becker leads a team of SS troopers during the Night of the Long Knives and is responsible for supervising the execution of several SA generals.
+He also unwittingly orders the arrest of Helmut Hoffmann's brother Karl when the latter is present at the Bad Wiessee resort when the SA is attacked by the SS.
 Following this, Becker is not seen again until after the Anschluss of Austria in 1938, this time as an SS captain still serving in the Leibstandarte.
 An oddity occurs during his 1938 appearance, in that Becker is shown wearing the Iron Cross Second Class which was not re-introduced in the German military until 1939.
 A costume error also occurs at this time when Becker is seen wearing the shoulder insignia of a lieutenant colonel on his captain's uniform.

 By 1944, Becker has risen to the rank of SS-Obersturmbannführer in the Waffen-SS but, oddly enough, does not appear to have earned any additional medals from those seen in 1938.
 His last appearance in the film is during an interrogation following the July 20th plot; his fate at the end of the war is unknown.